 Home

 The Astronomy Group is a part of the Department of Physics & Astronomy at Vanderbilt University.
 Both theoretical and observational research is carried out at Vanderbilt, with the work carried out at various national, international and space-platform facilities.
-In addition, Vanderbilt is a partner in the SMARTS Consortium, which operates the four smaller telescopes (0.9m, 1.0m, 1.3m, 1.5m) at CTIO, as well as the SDSS 3 and LSST collaborations.
+In addition, Vanderbilt helps operate the KELT survey for transiting extrasolar planets, and members of the group are active participants in the Kepler and SDSS 3 collaborations, as well as preparing for future large-scale projects like TESS and LSST.
 The on-campus ACCRE cluster, with over 4000 CPUs, provides the resources for computational astrophysics.